aerospike-community/aerospike-linqpad-driver/docs/blogs/AerospikeCloud.md

 ![A screenshot of a computer Description automatically generated](media/1c9975fdd132b4905cc4da72168e7fc9.png)

 You can always extend the “where” clause or interact with the result set.

+## Samples

+You can find samples for Aerospike LINQPad Cloud under the [samples folder](https://github.com/aerospike-community/aerospike-linqpad-driver/tree/main/linqpad-samples/Cloud) or under the “Samples” tab in LINQPad.

 ## More Information